 Applying for a Learner Permit

 To apply for a Learner Permit, the applicant must be at least 15 1/2 years of age.
 Applicant must appear before a Driver License Examiner.
+Click here to make an appointment.
 The examiner will process the applicant and administer a vision and written exam.
-If the applicant passes, the examiner will issue a form that is taken to a tag agency where they will pay the fee and get the permit printed.
+If the applicant is paying with a credit card, the permit can be printed at the DPS location.
+If the applicant is paying with cash or money order, the examiner will issue a form that is taken to a tag agency where they will pay the fee and get the permit printed.